safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 <br>**7) Test the Automation**
 <br> Now you can the Automation by uploading a modified version of the ElectionVoting.gml file to Resources.

 Open the Resources page and navigate to Data > Election > Input.
-Click on Upload > Files and select the following two files to upload:
+Click on Upload > Files and select the following file to upload:

-- C:\FMEData2020\Resources\ServerAuthoring\JobChaining\ElectionVoting.gml
-- C:\FMEData2020\Resources\ServerAuthoring\JobChaining\ElectionVoting.xsd
+`C:\FMEData2020\Resources\ServerAuthoring\JobChaining\ElectionVoting.gml`

 Wait a minute or so and then View Triggered Jobs for your Automation, you should see that both chained workspaces successfully ran in order.